HazratBilalYousafzai/text-utility/README.md

 # This app is a text utility app
 ## which help to

- Remove Extra spaces \
+ * Remove Extra spaces

- Capitalize text\
+ * Capitalize text

- convert to Upper case and lower case\
+ * Convert to Upper case and lower case

- clear text\
+ * Clear text

- copy text\
+ * Copy text

- speak \
+ * Speak

-Count words\
+ * Count words

- Count characters \
+ * Count characters